taddmencer/taddmencer.github.io/about.md

 permalink: /about/
 ---

-At a previous job I was asked to provide a bio that could be given to clients.
+At a previous job, I was asked to provide a bio that could be given to clients.
 It didn’t need to be long, but give a brief description of who you are.

 Since my tendency is to be a fun, silly guy I decided to first give a bio that suited my personality before one that suited my actual job description.

 >   **Tadd Mencer – Fire Lord**
 >   Born from the molten lava of a live volcano.
 His heart beats to the drums of